Integralist/Stark/README.md

 We rely heavily on the conventions defined above and [Grunt](http://gruntjs.com/) to build (concatenate + minify) our components and extensions into single page specific modules.

-To build the page specific modules simply run `grunt`.
+To build the page specific modules simply run `grunt build`.

 ### Breakdown of the custom grunt tasks